-Membership includes access to the website's Members Only area, membership in the IAMPETH Yahoo Discussion Group, early invitation to attend our Annual Convention, and the quarterly Penman's Journal.
+Membership includes access to the website's Members Only area, membership in the IAMPETH Yahoo Discussion Group, early invitation to attend our Annual Conference, and the quarterly Penman's Journal.
 This remarkable publication is the oldest pen art publication in the world.
 Articles covering such diverse topics as bird flourishing, text lettering, Engrosser's script (Copperplate) instruction, penmanship history and much more have appeared in the IAMPETH Penman's Journal.

 Founding Members: Eileen Richardson, Fred Richardson, J.J.
 Bailey, H.J.
 Walter, Charles Begin, Rene Guillard, Enrique Benguria

 In 1949, while building a cottage on an island in Lake Nipissing, Ontario, Eileen and Fred Richardson had a vision in which penmen could get together and share techniques and ideas not just about doing fine penmanship, but teaching the art as well.
 The following year a group of master penmen met at Lake Nipissing and formed a group called the International Association of Master Penmen and Teachers of Handwriting (IAMPTH).
 In 1973, the letter 'E' was added to recognize the contributions of engrossers and remains as we know it today, IAMPETH.

 Those present with the Richardsons were their mentor, J.J.
 Bailey of Chicago, H.J.
 Walter of Chicago, Charles Begin of Quebec City, Rene Guillard of Evanston, IL, and Enrique Benguria of Cuba.
 This group's main interest was to find a way to restore penmanship in schools and improve the handwriting of young people.